opendocsg/slw-judgments-backfill/2010_SGHC_186/report.md

 _Arbitration_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 122 of 2010 was dismissed by the Court of Appeal on 28 September 2010.
-See [2011] SGCA 21.]
+See <span class="citation">[2011] SGCA 21</span>.]

 30 June 2010 Judgment reserved.